Community Leadership Faculty

 Charlotte came to Baltimore in 2011 to participate in Peaceworker and pursue an M.F.A. in Intermedia and Digital Arts at UMBC, where she completed a thesis on the intersection of art, food systems, and social justice.
 She remained in Baltimore as an Open Society Institute Fellow and later ran community food programs at Paul’s Place, a non-profit in Southwest Baltimore.
 As a Peace Corps Volunteer, Charlotte served in San Sebastián Huehuetenango, Guatemala from 2008-2010, helping to form women’s groups organized around gender equity and rural community development.
 Charlotte has taught classes at UMBC in Food Systems, Photography, and Public Art in the Visual Arts and Interdisciplinary Studies programs.
 Currently, Ms. Keniston is a doctoral student in the program of Language, Literacy, and Culture, studying participatory visual research methods and social change.
 Charlotte helps to organize the UMBC campus Digital Storytelling initiatives and is active in the International Digital Storytelling community.
 She lives in NW Baltimore County with her partner Arnold and their children Cole and Greta.

-Ph.D., Higher, Adult, and Lifelong Education, Michigan State University
+Ph.D., Social Work, Michigan State University

 M.S.W., University of Michigan